Galadnir/Bannerlord.CustomizableTitles/README.md

 # Additional Notes

 The source code contains outdated syntax, because this mod was originally developed in .NET Framework 4.7.x, because I followed an outdated tutorial when starting to write this mod.
+I only copied the source code over to a new project in .netstandard 2.0 after I finished writing it.

 The project configuration assumes that steam is installed in its default location (i.e. C:\Program Files (x86)\Steam) for building.